Why should I use a consultant?

-Many organizations or companies find that they do not have the time to undertake creation or upgrade of an ISO 9001 system.
-Also, it is typically not cost effective to hire someone into the company to be responsible for the program, because once the system is created it is not a full-time position to maintain; and because companies are more successful if they involve as many different people in the company as possible, which ensures effective implementation and buy-in.
+Many organizations find that they do not have the time to undertake creation or upgrade of a quality management system.
+In general, it is not cost effective to hire a full-time employee to be responsible for the program, because once the system is created it is not a full-time position to maintain.
+Companies tend to be more successful if they involve as many different people in the company as possible, which ensures effective implementation and buy-in.

 ISO stands for International Organization for Standardization, located in Geneva, Switzerland.
 This organization is responsible for maintaining and publishing the ISO standards and guidelines.
-It also is the greek word for ï¿¿equalï¿¿.
+It is also the Greek word for equal.

-ISO 9001 is the standard defining quality management system requirements.
+ISO 9001 is the standard defining quality management system requirements for all types of organizations in any industry.
 This standard provides the requirements for an organization to establish, implement and maintain a quality management system that will ensure its overall effectiveness in satisfying the defined requirements.

-Registration is the process of having your quality management system reviewed and approved by a registrar with regard to the ISO 9001standard (or other industry standard).
+Registration or certification is the process of having your quality management system reviewed and approved by a registrar or certification body with regard to the ISO 9001 standard (or other industry standard).

-A registrar is an organization that performs registration audits.
-Registrars are approved by accreditation bodies to perform this service.
+A certification body or registrar is an organization that performs registration audits.
+They are typically approved by accreditation bodies to perform this service.

-You can find registrars by searching the National Accreditation Board (ANAB) website at www.anab.org.
+You can find registrars by searching the ANSI National Accreditation Board (ANAB) website at

 Registration costs vary depending on the number of employees, number of facilities, the quality management system standard, and the processes in place at a company.
 Costs typically include: documentation review, initial registration audit, report preparation, and surveillance audits.

-8. What are the benefits of implementing ISO and getting registered?
+What are some of the benefits of implementing a Quality Management System and getting registered?

-Some of the benefits of ISO 9001 include: improved customer satisfaction, improved communication, reduced variation, increased predictability, increased market share, improved employee awareness, and reduced scrap and nonconformances.
+Some of the benefits of a Quality Management System include: improved customer satisfaction, improved communication, reduced variation, increased predictability, increased market share, improved employee awareness, and reduced scrap and nonconformances.

-Typically training is required for personnel to understand the requirements of ISO 9001.
+Typically, training is required for personnel to understand the requirements of the Quality Management System.
 Additionally, companies may need to train their people on any new processes that have been defined during the course of implementation.
 Many choose to provide some formal training for their internal auditors.

 There are certified internal auditor courses available; however, there is no requirement that internal auditors be trained in one of these certified courses.
 Auditors simply must be qualified and competent to do internal audits.